 Dr. Evan Yu, a medical oncologist, treats prostate, bladder and testicular cancer, and is passionate about providing a personalized medicinal approach to a selection of novel therapies as well as understanding biologic mechanisms of drug sensitivity and resistance.
 Dr. Yu is involved with a number of national organizations such as ASCO and NCI.
 He holds positions as a Special Clinical Expert on the Steering Committee for GU Cancers at the NCI and is an Advisory Member on the Board of the Society of Urology Oncology.
 Dr. Yu has published over 200 articles, abstracts and posters and has been invited to speak at conferences and workshops internationally.Close

-Over the past three years, we’ve continuously incorporated feedback from leading cancer care centers, patients and care teams to create a system that not only works with existing clinical workflows but also meets user satisfaction.
+Over the past four years, we’ve continuously incorporated feedback from leading cancer care centers, patients and care teams to create a system that not only works with existing clinical workflows but also meets user satisfaction.

 Our Theraxium platform is the backbone for all our oncology solutions, providing a robust infrastructure and rapid deployment for each digital therapeutic we create.
 The 50 solutions it has deployed have managed over 600,000 patients in 10 countries.

 Voluntis is more than a technology innovator.
 With in-house clinical affairs, regulatory, market access and real-world evidence specialists, our teams carry digital therapeutics from clinical design to market launch to patient support.